ho-thanh-und/tp/docs/UserGuide.md

 ### Viewing a person's full application details: `view`

-Displays the full application details of
+Displays the full details of selected candidate.

 <box type="tip" header="**Tip**">

-By default, the application will show the full application details of the first person, if any.
+The application will show the full details of the first candidate in the list on startup, if any.

 </box>

 Format: `view INDEX`

-* Details shown include job roles of roles candidate has applied for, status of job application and any additional remarks provided
+* Additional details about candidate shown include personal contact number and address.

 Example:
 *  `view 1` Displays the full information of the first person in the side panel